 Depending on each individual’s needs, assistance with shopping, mail reading, letter writing, and a wide variety of other typical household tasks is offered.
 Again, our goal is to help those with vision loss maintain independence and experience success in their daily tasks.

 Transportation and chore services are typically scheduled between the hours of 8 am and 3 pm Monday through Thursday, although we make every attempt to meet your individualized needs.

 Life Skills Education

-Counseling and Support:
+Counseling and Support

+A variety of social, recreational and supportive group activities are offered year-round through the Sight Center’s Wednesday Club.
 The Wednesday Club is a group of people over the age of 45 who are blind or severely visually impaired.
-The Club meets on the first and third Wednesdays of the month for discussion and sharing of ideas and life skill techniques.
+The Club meets on the first and third Wednesdays of every month for discussion and sharing of ideas and life skill techniques.
 Support is offered through speakers, staff and peer interaction.
-Topics have included household management, low vision helpful hints, directory assistance, appliance marking, nutrition, and helpful community resources.
-Transportation to and from Club can be provided although participants are encouraged to explore other means such as the EMTA LIFT service.
+Topics have included household management, low vision helpful hints, directory assistance, appliance marking, nutrition, and accessing community resources.
+Transportation to and from Club can be provided, although participants are encouraged to explore other means such as the EMTA LIFT service.

-Information and Referral:
+Information and Referral

 It is the goal of this agency to be among your primary resources for information and support with issues related to vision and vision loss.
 If you or someone you know are not seeing as well as you used to, or as well as you need to, please give us a call.
 If the Sight Center cannot provide the services you need, we will happily connect you with those who can.
 Our office is open Monday – Friday from 8 am – 4 pm, (814) 455-0995.